-We have great accommodation on campus at both the Peel Park Quarter, and the John Lester and Eddie Colman sites.
+We have great accommodation on campus at both Peel Park Quarter and John Lester and Eddie Colman Courts.
 We also work with Manchester Student Homes to find other places to live across the city.

 If you haven't yet arranged somewhere to live and are struggling to find available accommodation, please contact our askUS team who can provide the latest updates.
 They can be contacted on askUS@salford.ac.uk or, if you’d prefer to call, you can speak to the team on +44 (0)161 295 0023.